0xflair/contracts-typescript/packages/react-collections/README.md

-# Flair SDK: `react-dashboard`
+# Flair SDK: `react-nft-collections`

-Tailwind and React components and hooks that helps building a web3 dApp dashboard.
+Ready-made React components and hooks for working with ERC721 and ERC1155 NFTs in a web3 dApp.
+This SDK also supports interacting with Flair smart contracts and extensions.

 ## Getting Started